 Are referral incentives the same as affiliate marketing?

 It’s easy to see how referrals and affiliate marketing can be confused or used interchangeably because both use incentives to drive new customer engagement.
-However, when it comes to strategy and management, the two are quite different.
+When it comes to strategy and management, the two are quite different.

 The main difference is the audience who drives this new engagement.
 While referral incentives call upon existing customers to entice their friends, family, and contacts to purchase your product or service, affiliate marketing campaigns rely on third-party activity.